yang530/js_AjaxClient/README.md

 //you could reference: https://github.com/yang530/7seg_display/blob/main/php/process_login.php for an example of process_login.php file client.ajaxGet("php/process_login.php", loginData, printResponse);

-function printResponse(response){
+//this function defines what to do after POST operation is completed function printResponse(response){
   //prints response on the console console.log(response);